 You are required to go through a two-step identity verification process to create your account.
 Access to your account is protected with a password that you create.
 You are responsible for keeping this password confidential.
 We strongly recommend that you do not disclose your password to anyone else and skindoc. will never ask you for your password in any unsolicited communication (including unsolicited correspondence such as letters, phone calls, emails or text messages).
 You will only ever be able to reset your password using a two-step identity verification process.

 We urge all patients to allow us to send their patient records to their General Practitioner (GP).
-Although current practice is to store your medical information for you indefinitely, we may only keep it for eight years (minimum).
+Although current practice is to store your medical information for you indefinitely, we may only keep it for eight years (minimum) as per national record management code of practice.
 We however do not send your photographs and videos to the GP, primarily so to not overload their Electronic Medical Record System.

 After a minimum of eight years, if we decide to dispose of your information we will do so by permanent digital erasure.
 Please note, if permission has been granted for clinical information to be sent to your GP then the NHS data storage guidance should be consulted here.
 The NHS is capable of storing your records for considerably longer than us and should be your primary hub for all health-related documentation and records.